PacktPublishing/Go-Advanced-Data-Structures-and-Algorithms-Cookbook/README.md

 ## Subtitle:
-Take Your Core Programming Skills to develop solutions
+Use Your Basic Go Data Structures and Algorithms knowledge to develop solutions

 ## Target Audience
 This comprehensive book is for developers who have basic go programming skills and knowledge in basic Go Data structures & algorithms.